ArturDorfman/interview-prepper/content/guide/javascript.md

 4. Service Workers
    * Service workers can handle caching more effectively for offline web applications.
    They can cache network requests, serve app-shell and static resources from cache, etc.
-   You can setup a caching strategy like NetworkFirst, CacheFirst, StaleWhileRevalidate etc.
+   You can set up a caching strategy like NetworkFirst, CacheFirst, StaleWhileRevalidate etc.

 When is it appropriate
 1. Offline Compatibility